The Complete Guide

 $6,881.12 per month!

-And in comparison, the payout from CareShield Life ($600) looks tiny.
+In comparison, the monthly payout from CareShield Life ($600) is so tiny.

 3. Able to Depend on Oneself